AlanaCastillo/Ironhack-Project-Module-3/Readme.md

 -Jupyter Notebook

 ## 💎**Steps**
-Data Cleaning
+#Data Cleaning
-o	The dataset is stored with format .db.
+   The dataset is stored with format .db.
 To do the data cleaning I used DBeaver. o	I used SQL querys, to get the tables.

 Data Preprocessing:
 o	Categorical variables (cut, color, clarity and city) were encoded with LabenEncoder from scikit-learn. o	I concatenate features to make a single table.